ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 python 17_split_methylation_to_CG_CHH_CHG.py inputFile
 ```

->>>>##### 2.3.2.2 For methylation proportion
+>>>>##### 2.3.2.2 For methylation proportion matrix

 Related scripts can be found in the folder Data_preprocessing/03_methylomic_matrix/3_single_site_methylation_Prop

 >>>>Calculate the methylation proportion for each C site, and save the methylated sites.
-Write the slurm jobs to parse the raw single-site methylation files separately. your_work_dir is the directory containing all the small file
+Write the slurm jobs to parse the raw single-site methylation files separately. your_work_dir is the directory containing all the small files

 ```
 python 01_write_slurm_jobs_for_methylation_proportion_and_save_methylated_site.py your_work_dir
 ```

->>>>>Note: for individual files, you can run awk command lines, the input file is the downloaded *.tsv file
+>>>>>Note: for individual files, you can run awk command lines, and the input file is the downloaded *.tsv file

 ```
 awk \'{print "Chr"$1"_"$2"_"$4"_"$3"\\t"$5"/"$6"\\t"$5}\' < inputFile > inputFile_proportion